-Wounds: Your chest and leg wound will remain covered while you are in hospital, when you go home they can be left uncovered and cleaned in the shower using mild soap.
+Wounds: Your chest and leg wound will remain covered while you are in hospital, when you go home, they can be left uncovered and cleaned in the shower using mild soap.
 Please check your wounds daily, if there is any sign of redness or fluid leaking see your GP.

 Stitches: Your chest and leg wounds are closed using stitches that dissolve on their own.
-You will have 2 or 3 black stitches from where your drains were, which will be removed before you go home.
+You will have 2 or 3 black stitches from where your drains were, these are removed 7 days after the drains were removed, either in hospital or by your GP.
 Occasionally clips are used in some wounds.
 If you have clips you may need to see your GP after going home to have them removed.